charleslimjh/cs3103project/README.md

 # CS3103 Assignment 4 Parallel Web Crawler User Guide

 ### To install the requirements and run the web crawler
+Open up your terminal or command prompt and run the following
 ```
 pip install -r requirements.txt
 cd crawler